PowerMops/powermops-site/src/routes/pmops/Reference-1.md

 4. Open Source (command- =).
 You highlight a word, 'someWord' say, then choose this command, and QE asks Mops to execute 'OpenSource someWord' as described above.
-5. Clear Window (command- &ndash;).
+5. Clear Window (command- --).
 Clears the Mops window.
 Also available in Mops as command-2.
 6. Glossary (command- Y).
 Opens QE's glossary of Mops words and classes.
 The word under or to the left of the cursor (if any) is